-In general, the value of any multifamily property, including any manufactured housing community properties, will depend on its ability to generate net operating income.
+In general, the value of any multifamily property, including any manufactured housing community properties and assisted living and/or independent living facility properties, will depend on its ability to generate net operating income.
 The ability of an owner to finance a multifamily property will depend, in large part, on the property's value and ability to generate net operating income.